-Jim Acosta is CNN senior White House correspondent, currently covering the Trump administration and previously covered the Obama administration from the White House and around the world.
-He regularly covers presidential press conferences, visits by heads of states, and issues impacting the Executive Branch of the federal government in addition to reporting from the 2016 campaign trail following Republican presidential candidate Donald Trump.
+Jim Acosta is CNN chief White House correspondent, currently covering the Trump administration and previously covered the Obama administration from the White House and around the world.
+He regularly covers presidential press conferences, visits by heads of states, and issues impacting the Executive Branch of the federal government.
+In addition, Acosta reported from the 2016 campaign trail following Republican presidential candidate Donald Trump.

 Acosta is based in the network's Washington, D.C., bureau and serves as a substitute anchor for the network across a variety of CNN programs.
 Previously, Acosta was national political correspondent throughout CNN's 'America's Choice 2012' election coverage, embedded with the Romney presidential campaign as the lead correspondent.
 He traveled with the GOP presidential candidate to key battleground states and to the U.K., Israel, and Poland, covering the latest campaign developments.
 Acosta sat down with Mitt Romney for two one-on-one interviews, breaking several political stories and presidential debate coverage.
 In addition, he covered both of President Barack Obama's inaugurations and contributed to the network's mid-term election coverage.

 Acosta has received several awards including The National Association of Hispanic Journalists 2017 Presidential Award, the SJSU Journalism School 2018 William Randolph Hearst Foundation Award, and was a part of the CNN team that won an Emmy for their 2012 presidential campaign coverage.
 In addition to his reporting, Acosta's debut book, "The Enemy of the People: A Dangerous Time to Tell the Truth in America," will be released in June and focuses on his experience covering President Trump during his first two years in office.